san25703/Multilingual-Chat-App/README.md

 This project is a chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with an integrated real-time translation feature using the LibreTranslate API.

+### Usage

+The MERN Chat App allows users to register and log in to engage in real-time messaging.
+Users can select their preferred language from a dropdown menu, enabling messages to be translated automatically into the chosen language.
+This feature facilitates seamless communication between users speaking different languages, making the app a versatile tool for multilingual chat environments.

 ## Features

 - Real-time messaging